spacetelescope/jwst/docs/jwst/linearity/description.rst

 The ERR array of the input science exposure is not modified.

-The flags from the linearity reference file DQ array are propagated into the PIXELDQ array of the science exposure using a bit-wise OR operation.
+The flags from the linearity reference file DQ array are propagated into the PIXELDQ array of the science exposure using a bitwise OR operation.

 Subarrays
 ---------